Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 ## Mapped components

 Filling the pin placeholders of an abstract component with datapoints from an actual project creates a _mapped component_ from an abstract one.
-While the initial mapping process is usually carried out by aedifion, the mapped components can be viewed, modified, and deleted ones added through the `GET/PUT/DELETE /v2/project/{project_id}/componentInProject/{componentinproject_id}` endpoints.
+While the initial mapping process is usually carried out by aedifion, the mapped components can be viewed, modified, and deleted once added through the `GET/PUT/DELETE /v2/project/{project_id}/componentInProject/{componentinproject_id}` endpoints.

 {% hint style="info" %}
 You may even create your own mapped components using the following endpoints